kickstartDS/ds-starter/README.md

 This also easily enables more advanced integrations for your components to offer, later on.
 For example, when [integrating with a headless CMS like **Sanity**](https://www.kickstartds.com/docs/integration/react/rich-text-rendering#sanity), and using existing [**Render Props**](https://reactjs.org/docs/render-props.html) to turn our default **Markdown** capable `RichText` component to one specific to [**Sanity**](https://www.sanity.io/), [using `PortableText`](https://github.com/portabletext/portabletext).

-For this starter this means having a file [`src/Providers.jsx`](https://github.com/kickstartDS/ds-starter/blob/main/src/Providers.jsx) in place, that includes all the needed `Provider`s to replace all the base components by their customized versions throughout your whole **Design System**.
+For this starter this means having a file [`src/Providers.jsx`](https://github.com/kickstartDS/ds-starter/blob/main/src/Providers.jsx) in place, that includes all the needed `Provider`s to replace the base components by their customized versions throughout your whole **Design System**.
 As we've added our own versions of the `Button`, `TeaserBox` and `Section` components in this starter, those are imported and added.
 You can read more about this `Provider` setup in [one of our guides here](https://www.kickstartds.com/docs/guides/create/components#add-component-providers).

 `Provider`s need to be set [for **Storybook**](https://github.com/kickstartDS/ds-starter/blob/main/.storybook/preview.js#L11), both [for previews](https://github.com/kickstartDS/ds-starter/blob/main/.storybook/preview.js#L55-L64) and the [`Docs` container](https://github.com/kickstartDS/ds-starter/blob/main/.storybook/preview.js#L38-L45) to render components properly.
 This, too, is covered by our [main guide here](https://www.kickstartds.com/docs/guides/create/components#update-storybookpreviewjs).